HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ### 2.1.1 Find Elbow Point

 The Stackover flow blog, [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python), suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python.
+It shows ploting cost function vs number of cluster k and elblow point is at $k=5$.

-Another paper [[Mohammed T. H. Elbatta and Wesam M. Ashour]][A dynamic Method for Discovering Density Varied Clusters] and [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering] proposed:
+DBSCAN can used for outlier detection, but need to choose optimal eps.
+The paper [[Mohammed T. H. Elbatta and Wesam M. Ashour]][A dynamic Method for Discovering Density Varied Clusters] and [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering] proposed:
  1. Calculate paired distances among all the data points
  2. Sort the distances in ascending order.
  2. Look for the elbow in the plot (use Kneedle algorithm).